 Fight poverty, not income inequality

-The difference in wealth between the rich and the poor has been shrinking, but that's not necessarily good news
+The difference in wealth between the rich and the poor has been shrinking, but that is not necessarily good news

 Wealth and income inequality have recently gone down in the US and other parts of the West, and the decline has been going on for the better part of the last decade.
-Yet it is not clear, to me at least, whether this is something to celebrate.
+Yet it is not clear whether this is something to celebrate.

+The recent decrease should come as no surprise.
+Markets are well below their late 2021 levels, and the wealthy hold a disproportionate share of the stock market.

 At the lower end of the income scale, the picture is more complex.
 Nonetheless the labor market has yet to crash, the current unemployment rate is 3.7%, and there are signs of an inflationary soft landing.
 Over the third quarter of 2022, the bottom 50% saw their real incomes rise an average of 1.5%.
 None of those narratives are finished, but matters could be worse.

-I am not here to shed tears for the very wealthy or to argue that the bottom half doesn't need more help.
-My question is this: Do we feel good about this state of affairs?
+I am not here to shed tears for the very wealthy or to argue that the bottom half does not need more help.
+My question is this: do we feel good about this state of affairs?
 I would merely observe that lesser wealth and income inequality have not brought new glories to the world.

 Lower income inequality is not without downsides.
 Charitable giving is likely to fall.
 Fewer ambitious corporate projects will be undertaken.
 Major technology companies, which have seen some of the biggest declines in value, are laying off workers, most of whom will probably get lower-paying jobs and experience more anxiety.